ToniCzyrnik/ToniCzyrnik.github.io/content/blog/How to use a Raspberry as Time Capsule (MacOS)/index.md

 ### Backup

-The most simple way to backup your Pi is just to copy all the files on the SD card.
-You could store the files on your Mac.
+The most simple way to backup your Pi is just to copy all the files from the SD card.
+You could store these files on your Mac or iCloud.

 ## Conclusion